dafydd/build-alert/README.md

 Some other ways you could easily do this:

 - Set up a Raspberry PI / Beaglebone Black as a stand-alone "build alert server" and power a relay from the GPIO pins.
-You can even get a fairly inexpensive ready-made interface board to handle the relay, such as the [Featherwing](https://www.adafruit.com/product/3191) one from Adafruit.
+You can even get a fairly inexpensive ready-made interface board to handle the relay such as the [Featherwing](https://www.adafruit.com/product/3191) one from Adafruit.
 - Configure a Raspberry Pi Pico microcontroller with a custom MicroPython script that connects and polls over wi-fi.
 It could operate a relay or even simpler and cheaper maybe just a bunch of LEDs pointing in all directions.